brianMutea/JavaScript-Calculator/README.md

 - We need a `chooseOperation(operation)` function that controls what will happen anytime a user clicks on any operation button.

-- Another key function is `compute()`.
-It takes the values inside your calculator and displays the result.

-- Finally, a `updateDisplay()` function lets us update the values inside of the output.

-> **Note:** Use knowledge learned from prevous classes is highly required here.

 ## Conclusion